Amsterdam Pride Parade: What to expect

-I would compare it to King’s Day, except that it’s more concentrated since it’s only on the Prinsengracht canal.
+I would compare it to King’s Day in respect to the vibe of the city, except that it’s more concentrated since it’s only on the Prinsengracht canal.
 And of course, you don’t have to wear orange for this major event.
+You just be you!
+Or wear all the colors!

 Before it even started the police and fire departments were monitoring the canal from their boats.
 There was a guy in a pink tutu in an innertube in the canal.
 I’m not sure how the fire department knew about it, but they sped down the canal and one of the guys (already in a wet suit) jumped in the water.
 I’m not sure if the guy was freaked out because of how fast it all went down, but the entire area just busted out laughing.
 And the firefighter stayed in the water with him for a bit.
 The guy wasn’t supposed to be in the canal, so he probably got a brief talking to, but was left alone afterwards.